Skip to Main Navigation | Skip to Content

 For staff and faculty, the Human Resources Procedure Manual section on Workplace and Employee Relations provides policies for workplace concerns including (but not limited to) employees with disabilities, personal conduct and grievance procedures, conflict of interest concerns and employee rights.

 For students, academic rights and responsibilities are explained in the Student Handbook.
 The Student Handbook provides students with guidelines for personal responsibilities, academic honesty and freedom, discrimination and harassment, and FERPA regulations.
 Students receive a physical copy of the handbook each academic year bound with their official academic calendar/ planner.
 Students can receive additional hard copies, free of charge, at any time throughout the semester.
 New first-year and international students are provided further information about academic policies in New Student Orientation.
 Transfer students receive further information about academic policies from the assigned academic advisor.
 The Student Handbook is also UCM Self-Study Report 52 posted online for student use.
-Of the policies in the Student Handbook, the Academic Honesty policy reflects the student grievance procedure as outlined in the Faculty Guide.
+Of the policies in the Student Handbook, the Academic Honesty policy reflects the student grievance procedure as outlined in the Academic Policy and Procedure.
 In addition, the institutional Discrimination and Harassment policy provides clear guidelines for students who feel their freedom of expression was curbed by discriminatory behavior.
 UCM's Student Handbook includes the student Guide to Good Decision Making is a single document provided to all students (hard copy and online) delineating the rights and responsibilities of all UCM students.
 Policies listed include (but are not limited to): Student Rights & Responsibilities, The Right to Pursue an Education, the Right to Privacy and Free Expression, the Right to Develop and Pursue a Personal Academic and Career Plan, the Right to Non-Discrimination, Equal Access, and Fair Treatment, the Right to a Reasonably Safe Learning Environment, and the Right to a Fair Process.

 2.E.
 The institution ensures that faculty, students, and staff acquire, discover, and apply knowledge responsibly.